 - Complete a Criminal History Record Check (CHRC) for the ND Board of Nursing.

 Authorization to Test

 NCLEX Candidate Services will e-mail you an Authorization to Test (ATT) when:

 Track the Progress of your Application

-A Work Authorization will be issued when you have completed the items listed under Authorization to Test above.
+A Work Authorization may be issued when you have completed the items listed under Authorization to Test above.

 - The candidate who has applied to write the licensing examination must have a "Work Authorization" from the Board of Nursing to attend orientation or practice as a graduate nurse.
 The board considers orientation to be nursing practice.

-- The Work Authorization is valid for 90 days or until you are notified of the test results, whichever occurs first.
+- The Work Authorization expires 90 days after the date of issue or upon notification of the NCLEX test results, whichever occurs first.

-- The Work Authorization is valid only for North Dakota employment, is nonrenewable and available only to graduates who complete application for licensure within sixty days of graduation.
+- A Work Authorization is valid only for North Dakota employment, is nonrenewable and available only to graduates who complete application for licensure within 60 days of graduation.

 Keep all demographic (name, address, phone number, email address) changes updated with the Board Office - click here to reach the Demographic Update section.